June 17, 2024

 • Help teach and enforce consent.
 While children are playing and you’re not sure, ask, “Do you need help?”
 “Is everything okay?” and if they say “yes,” then let the game continue.
 If there is a “no” or “stop,” then immediately break it up and talk about how when someone says no, it’s important to respect their wishes and stop.

 I would recommend setting these gameplay limits BEFORE rough play is engaged.
-Trying to set these limits while children are playing may not always be the best, as everyone will be operating from their lower, reptilian brain- that's the fight or flight part.
+Trying to set these limits while children are playing may not always be the best, as everyone will be operating from their lower, reptilian brain– that’s the fight or flight part, this also is important when you experience cheating during a game.

 You’ll be more reactive, and your children will certainly be more defensive/explosive.
 Whenever you’re looking for full connection and understanding with your children, I strongly recommend speaking in a time of peace.
 By opening up the conversation around a difficult topic, you’re creating an agreement, and your children, typically, will be more willing to honor your rules.